 Section 16(a) of the Exchange Act requires our directors, executive officers and persons who beneficially own more than 10 percent of our common stock to file with the SEC reports of ownership regarding the common stock and other Twist equity securities.
 These persons are required by the SEC regulations to furnish us with copies of all Section 16(a) reports they file.
-Based solely on our review of the copies of such forms furnished to us and written representations from the directors and executive officers, we believe that all Section 16(a) filing requirements were timely met in fiscal year 2022, other than one Form 4 for Kevin Yankton, related to an option grant, which was filed late.
+Based solely on our review of the copies of such forms furnished to us and written representations from the directors and executive officers, we believe that all Section 16(a) filing requirements were timely met in fiscal year 2023, other than five Form 4s, one for each of Paula Green, Emily M. Leproust, William Banyai, James Thorburn, and Patrick Finn, related to vesting of performance stock options, which were filed late.